Technigo/project-music-releases-vite/instructions.md

 ## Hover effects:

 - When you hover over an album, it should go darker, and you should show a play button, a favourite button, and the ellipsis (see the design sketch)
-- When you hover over the play button, it should grow (see the design sketch)
+- DONE!!
+When you hover over the play button, it should grow (see the design sketch)
 - Hovering an artist name or an album name should match the design sketch

 ## External Routing: